What time ye helped Sudas with all the Tritsu folks when the ten kings had pressed them down in their attack...

 The period between 1700 BCE and 600 BCE is a period that saw great transformation – political, social, economic and religious.
 At the most basic level, it marked a move east – as tribes fought each other and made use of the iron plough and weapons to hack through the thick forests of the Gangetic plains.
 Over time, where tribes settled and grew, kingdoms rose, until much of the north was carved out into a patchwork of janapadas kingdoms and republics.

-Geographically, this marked a movement from the Saptasindhu – the land between the Indus and the Sarasvati (Ghaggar-Hakra) – to a narrow strip in the upper Ganga-Yamuna Doab, onwards to the wider Gangetic plains, till the end of the Later Vedic period when the move south along the Dakshinapatha was clear.
+Geographically, this marked a change in focus from the Saptasindhu – the land between the Indus and the Sarasvati (Ghaggar-Hakra) – to a narrow strip in the upper Ganga-Yamuna Doab, onwards to the wider Gangetic plains, till the end of the Later Vedic period when the move south along the Dakshinapatha was clear.
 By the time the Ramayana was penned, most of the subcontinent had been covered.

 This era laid the foundation of much of what we understand as the Hindu belief system today.
 The Gayatri Mantra written in the Rig Veda (Mandala 3.62.10) and probably chanted for even longer before, is still chanted by millions.
 The rituals, stories, parables, the Vedic texts, Upanishads and the life lessons that the Epics recount, have today been moulded to modern-day problems.
 New-age gurus and management experts lean heavily on these ancient texts to give life lessons even today.